 The SDR borrowing platform seems likely to be set up as early as July, earlier than expected, in advance of the Chinese currency’s formal SDR adherence.
 This will necessitate creating a synthetic SDR that can be related, through forward pricing, to the ‘new’ SDR being created in October.
 This step could lead the IMF to update its procedures for fixing the SDR, which at present is set daily, but in future may need to be established on a 24 hours a day basis.

 China is open to extending further the number of currencies in the SDR basket.
-It would favour, for example, the rupee eventually joining in line with India’s desire to internationalise its currency – but China stresses this should take place only if driven by capital market requirements.
+It would favour, for example, the rupee joining in coming years in line with India’s desire to internationalise its currency – but China stresses this should take place only if driven by capital market requirements.

 If Chinese resident investors become keen purchasers of SDR-denominated bonds, as well as domestic renminbi bonds by foreign borrowers, this will contribute to improving the health of China’s international balance sheet.